How to Start a Blog and turn it into an Online Business

 Once you go to Pages, select Home page and Edit with Elementor.

-From here you will be taken to the very heart of Elementor, where you can start the front end design of your website.
-The red plus sign I have circled can be used to add small details like blocks, images, texts, whereas the Astra sign gives you a chance to add the entire layout and design of your page.
+From here you will be taken to the very heart of Elementor, where you can start the front-end design of your website.
+The red plus sign I have circled can be used to add small details like blocks, images, and texts, whereas the Astra sign gives you a chance to add the entire layout and design of your page.

 Be aware that with a free Elementor Basic comes certain limitations.
 You can insert images, build text, add your Google address, and design your themes.
 However, you cannot create slides, navigation menus, animated headlines, galleries, and much more.
 Since competition is fierce in the online world for customers, I would advise you, once your business starts making money, you should update to a Pro package, which can bring a ton of benefits.
 Elementor Pro costs $50 per year.
 So it’s a worthy investment in the long term to make your website stand out from the crowd.